loamics/docs/gitbook/README.md

 ![pda_offer_logo](user_manual/imgs/loamics_logo_apps.png "")

 ## I. About this document

-This document explains how user can deploy an offer from Azure Market Place:
+This document has the aim of explaining how users can deploy and integrate the Loamics offer from the Azure Market Place onto their tenant.

 ![main_screen](user_manual/imgs/Select_offer_from_Azure1.png "")